TCF releases draft fibre install code as Spark launches eSim

 Jason Paris, Vodafone CEO says, “Every customer deserves an accurate bill every month.
 We clearly fell well short of that in this instance, and for that I apologise.
 If you get it wrong, you should put your hand up, acknowledge it, and make it right.”

-Spark is the first New Zealand carrier to support embedded Sim, or eSim cards.
-It a version of the Sim card built directly into some of the latest phones and smart watches.
-For now Spark only supports a handful of devices: Samsung Galaxy Watch 4 and iPhone XR, XS and XS Max.
+The list of eSim-equipped devices is growing fast, but for now Spark only supports a handful of devices: Samsung Galaxy Watch 4 and iPhone XR, XS and XS Max.
 Owners of other suitably equipped devices will need to wait.

 TeamTalk and CityLink rebrand as Vital